abbyli437/InstaClone/README.md

 Describe any challenges encountered while building the app.

 I didn't realize "author" was the key needed to retrieve a poster's data because the Parse online database also had a "user" section.
 This made my results null but changing the key fixed it.

+I was trying to refactor my code so that my details view and table view cell shared a the same code to load seeing as they were identical.
+I tried using a .xib file and making the details view controller a table view with a single PostCell but both kept on giving me a nib not found error.
+I spent around 3 hours on this and my podmates and I couldn't figure out why.

 ## License